MRo47/yolo_nas_cpp/README.md

 # yolo_nas_cpp
-High-Performance YOLO-NAS Inference library in C++ using OpenCV DNN.
+High-Performance YOLO-NAS inference library in C++ using OpenCV DNN.

 ![Detections on a photo by Brett Sayles from Pexels: https://www.pexels.com/photo/women-walking-on-side-street-1119078/](images/detections.png "Detected objects on a street photo by Brett Sayles")